Mux logo - video home

 Store the id value from the API response above as PLAYBACK_RESTRICTION_ID in your application for later use when generating the signed JWT.

-The wildcard "*" only matches for one sub-domain level.
-For instance, video playback will be denied from xyz.foo.example.com when you set *.example.com.
+• Use a wildcard for one subdomain level.
+For instance, video playback will be denied from xyz.foo.example.com when you include ["*.example.com"].

 Using Referer HTTP Header for validation